The Bankrate promise

-- Stay longer in one-off destinations rather than hopping between locations.
+- It’s better to stay longer in one-off destinations rather than hopping between locations.

 - When you can, avoid the crowded hotspots and opt for locations with smaller crowds.

-If you do decide to visit a popular destination, make your travel plans outside of the location’s busiest months.
+- If you decide to visit a popular destination, make your travel plans outside of the location’s busiest months.

-Bowles also recommends visiting places that need your support.
-“It’s great to plan a trip to an area that’s recovering from a natural disaster, like the wildfires here in Oregon,” he explains.
+Jon Paul Bowles, of Oregon-based Destination Management Advisors, recommends visiting places that need your support.
+“It’s great to plan a trip to an area that’s recovering from a natural disaster,” he explains.
 “Give destinations a year or two to recover, then go have fun, spend money and volunteer.
 But don’t go in right away.
 You and your dollars will be especially appreciated as the tourism economy starts to rebuild.”

-Direct and nonstop travel to your destination isn’t only convenient; it’s also the more environmentally friendly flight choice for sustainable travelers.
+Direct and nonstop travel to your destination is not only convenient, but it’s also the more environmentally-friendly flight choice for sustainable travelers.
 Nonstop flights require less fuel than itineraries with multiple legs.
-And since planes release the most carbon during take-off and landing, it’s better to book one long flight rather than multiple shorter flights so that you only take off and land once.
+And since planes release more carbon during take-off and landing, it’s better to book one long flight rather than multiple shorter flights so that you only take off and land once.

 Find sustainable lodging

 Sustainable lodging isn’t all about fancy eco-lodges.
-Many hotels, boutique resorts and even some larger hotel chains are now taking sustainability seriously.
-You may even consider cutting out the hotel altogether and booking your accommodation through a local homestay.
+Many hotels, boutique resorts and larger hotel chains are now taking sustainability seriously.
+You may even consider cutting out a hotel altogether and booking your accommodation through a local homestay.

-To offset your carbon footprint, “look for certified hotels (often larger chains or lodges), or consider those that are small-scale, are locally owned or work with local communities,” de Jong recommends.
+Anne de Jong, co-founder of the Good Tourism Institute, recommends that you “look for certified hotels (often larger chains or lodges), or consider those that are small-scale, are locally owned or work with local communities” to offset your carbon footprint.

-Whatever your price point, consider hotels that highlight community engagement and environmental practices.
-For example, are you considering a trip to Thailand?
-Look beyond the touristy resorts of Phuket and choose lodging like The Sarojin resort in neighboring Khao Lak, which offers opportunities for guests to volunteer alongside the local hotel team and community to help restore the area’s vital mangrove ecosystem.
+Whatever your price point, you may want to consider hotels that highlight community engagement and environmental practices.
+For example, some environmentally-conscious hotels offer opportunities for guests to volunteer alongside the local hotel team and community to help restore the area’s ecosystem.

-If you prefer to stay in familiar chain hotels, look for properties with LEED (Leadership in Energy and Environmental Design) or Green Key Eco-Rating certification.
-Kimpton, for example, is one hotel brand that prides itself on its company-wide commitment to sustainability.
-I recently visited the Kimpton Seafire on Grand Cayman’s busy Seven Mile Beach.
-I was impressed by the resort’s careful attention to conservation detail—from the lightbulb choices and water catchment systems to turtle-friendly outdoor lighting.
+Or, if you prefer to stay in familiar chain hotels, look for properties with LEED (Leadership in Energy and Environmental Design) or Green Key Eco-Rating certification.
+For example, Kimpton is one hotel brand that prides itself on its commitment to sustainability.

-Another way to keep it green is to cut out the hotel altogether and stay with a local.
-Websites like homestay.com connect you to a family with a spare room who you pay to host you.
-In addition to being a green choice, homestays provide a unique outlet to meet local people and experience the culture that only happens in a home.
+Another way to keep travel green is to cut out the hotel altogether and stay with a local through a homestay.
+For example, HomeStay.com will connect you with a family that has a spare room, and you’ll pay for them to host you.
+In addition to being a green choice, homestays provide a unique opportunity for meeting local people and experiencing local culture.